A Controversial Conversation: Discussing Evolution Verses Religion and the Belief in God

 A Modern Day Darwin: Richard Dawkins

-One day recently, I was skimming my newsfeed on facebook, and I came across a video short of a man I have never personally heard of, but seemingly he has been in the publics' conversations for years.
+One day recently, I was skimming my newsfeed on Facebook, and I came across a short video.
+It was of a man I have never personally heard of, but seemingly he has been in the publics' conversations for years.
 His name is Richard Dawkins.
-I don’t know why I clicked on this video.
-I can’t remember.
-Although, I assume it had a title attached that caught my eye, apparently it was about religion and theories on this subject.
+I don't know why I clicked on this video.
+I can't remember.
+Although I assume it had a title attached that caught my eye.

 As I watched Mr. Dawkins in this video, I was intrigued by his mind.
-I could detect a similarity to my own mind in a sense.
-He had individual thoughts, and though he is a scientist, a zoologist if I’m not mistaken, he still talked through his beliefs and wrote about his beliefs in a way that expressed his personal thoughts and feelings on subjects, and in this case religion.
-His theories and questions to those who don't have the same ideas of him, would eventually brand him as being a controversial person.
+I could detect a similarity to my mind in a sense.
+He had individual thoughts, and though he is a scientist, a zoologist if I'm not mistaken, he still talked through his beliefs and wrote about his views in a way that expressed his thoughts and feelings on subjects, and in this case, religion.
+His theories and questions to those who do not have the same ideas would eventually brand him as a controversial person.

 Concluding My Thoughts On This Subject